KartheekLade/kartheeklade.github.io/_posts/2025-07-06-Digital-Signatures-cryptographys-proof-of-trust.md

 A digital signature is a cryptographic technique used to verify that a digital message or document:
   1. Was created by the claimed sender (authenticity), and
-  2. Has not been altered since it was signed (integrity).
+  2. Has not been altered since it was signed (integrity)

 It works using asymmetric cryptography the sender signs data using their private key, and anyone can verify the signature using the corresponding public key.
 If even one bit of the signed data changes, the signature becomes invalid.
 Think of it like a tamper evident seal on medicine, Only the manufacturer (private key holder) can apply it -> Anyone can verify its authenticity (public key) -> Any damage to the packaging (message alteration) breaks the seal except it's built on strong math and impossible to forge without the private key

 Unlike passwords or handwritten signatures, digital signatures are not guessable or reusable.
 Even a small change in the data results in a completely different signature, making tampering easy to detect.
-Digital signatures are widely used in secure email (PGP), software distribution, e-contracts, and blockchain systems.
+Digital signatures are widely used in secure email (PGP), software distribution, e-contracts, and blockchain systems

 #### How do they work